Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/LineOfSightLocation/README.md

 1. Create an `AnalysisOverlay` and add it to the scene view.
 2. Create a `LocationLineOfSight` with initial observer and target locations and add it to the analysis overlay.
-3. Capture mouse movementwith the `MousePositionChanged` signal.
+3. Capture mouse movement with the `mousePositionChanged` signal.
 Turn the screen point into a scene point with `sceneView.screenToLocation(screenPoint)`.
 4. Update the target location with `lineOfSight.setTargetLocation(scenePoint)`.

 ## Relevant API